 My research program is centered on translating findings from cognitive, affective, and social neuroscience into novel interventions (e.g., mindfulness training) that effectively target transdiagnostic mechanisms underpinning stress-related, biobehavioral conditions such as addiction, chronic pain syndromes, and emotion dysregulation.
 I have a broad background in interdisciplinary clinical research on psychosocial interventions for stress-related conditions, with specific training and expertise in biobehavioral research methodologies.
-I was trained in intervention research at the University of North Carolina at Chapel Hill, where I completed my PhD in Social Work and was awarded Ruth L. Kirschstein pre- and post-doctoral fellowships in integrative medicine from the National Institutes of Health to conduct clinical trials at the University of North Carolina at Chapel Hill School of Medicine.
+I was trained in intervention research and psychophysiology at the University of North Carolina at Chapel Hill, where I completed my PhD and was awarded Ruth L. Kirschstein pre- and post-doctoral fellowships in integrative medicine from the National Institutes of Health to conduct clinical trials at the University of North Carolina at Chapel Hill School of Medicine.

 Current Research Projects